Skip to Main Content

 • Learn More

-What to do If You’ve Been Injured in a Distracted Driving Accident
+What to do If You’ve Been Injured in a Distracted Driving Crash

 1. Call the Police/911 & Seek Medical Attention

-Immediately after an accident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
-Take pictures of both vehicles and the accident scene.
-Let the police know if you saw the other driver using their cellphone before the accident.
+Immediately after an incident, if you are able, document and gather general crash information including the other driver’s license and insurance information and the police report number.
+Take pictures of both vehicles and the crash scene.
+Let the police know if you saw the other driver using their cellphone before the wreck.

 3. Call Your Insurance Company